dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 ![Point Cloud Cropper Widget](img/UpdatedUI/PointCloudEditor/menu-point-cloud-cropper.png)

 Allows the user to crop an area within the currently selected point cloud.
-The user can specify the exact area of the selected point cloud to crop through the widget panel by either entering the numbers or clicking and dragging the textbox.
+The user can specify the exact area of the selected point cloud to crop through the widget panel by either entering the numbers or clicking and dragging on the textbox.

 *Visualise Cropping Bounds* allows for a priview of the area to be cropped, surrounding the cropped area with a white box, *Keep points outside bounds* which specifies whether the point clouds outside of the specified ranges should be kept after the cropping is complete and *Create a Copy* creates a separate point cloud for the cropped point cloud instead of overwriting the selected cloud.